yoni702/Compie_FinalProject/Part_1/ReadmePart1.txt

 001_Clone  the FinalProject GitHub
     git clone https://github.com/yoni702/FinalProject.git

+cd FinalProject/Part_1/001_bashscipts/

-run:  Part1/001_bashscript/prerequisite.sh
+run:
+cd FinalProject/Part_1/001_bashscipts/
+. prerequisite.sh

     it will ask you if you want to :
         - Install terafform
         - Create a SSH-keygen on "002_mykey" folder
         - Initiate and apply terraform
-        _ you will need to input my Access Key ID & Secret Access Key (there are on a txt file in the tar) _ after the terfform finish you will be asked if you want to ssh to "Ansible-Controller" say yes
+        _ you will need to input my Access Key ID & Secret Access Key (there are on a txt file in the tar) _ after the terraform finish you will be asked if you want to ssh to "Ansible-Controller" say yes

+the terraform output the DNS name of the ALB you should copy it to navigate in your browser

-002_ in "Ansible-Controller" you will find an ansible folder  you will need to run
+002_ in "Ansible-Controller" instance you will find an ansible folder  you will need to run playbook
+    cd 004_ansible/
     ansible-playbook -i inventory WebInstance.yml

 you should be abble to see the website from the net now